jetstream-cloud/js2docs/docs/general/vmsizes.md

         g3.large (16 cores x 4 SUs/hour) x 24 hours/day x 365 days = 560,640 SUs

 ---
+Startup allocations are subject to limits.
+Please refer to [Jetstream2 Resources](../general/resources.md) for Startup Allocation limits.

 For information on submitting a Research Allocation Request, please see [https://portal.xsede.org/successful-requests.](https://portal.xsede.org/successful-requests){target=_blank} Note that all allocations above the startup level on Jetstream2 CPU require a strong justification for the time being requested.